AdamHoumairi/Weakly-Coupled-MDP/Hierarchical_Dispatching_Paper/README.md

 10. Citation
 If you use this code, please cite:
   Houmairi, A., et al.
-  Hierarchical Dispatching: Exact MDP Optima and JSQ Failure Regions.
+  Hierarchical Dispatching in VM–Container Systems: Exact MDP Benchmarking and Simulation-Based Diagnostics of JSQ.